OctopusDeploy/docs/docs/support/how-to-turn-on-variable-logging-and-export-the-task-log.md

    - `OctopusPrintVariables`
    - `OctopusPrintEvaluatedVariables`

+Two sets of variables will be printed, first, the raw definitions before any substitutions have been performed, then the result of evaluating all variables for deployment.

    ![](images/variables.png "width=500")
 3. **Create a new release** of your project for the variables to take effect.
 4. Deploy the new release.
 5. Open the deployment/task details, and go to the **Task log** tab.
 Click on the **Raw** link.
 You can also select the **Download** option if you want to look at this locally.
 You can download this and attach the log file to your support query.

    ![](images/rawlogs.png "width=500")